Sitaljagri/SPortfolio/README.md

 ## Usage Instructions

 Open the project folder and Navigate to `/src/components/`. <br/>
-You will find all the components used and you can edit your information accordingly.
+You will find all the components used and can edit your information accordingly.